Institute for Advanced Study: Early years

 For the six years from its opening in 1933, until Fuld Hall was finished and opened in 1939, the institute was housed within Princeton University—in Fine Hall, which housed Princeton's mathematics department.
 Princeton University's science departments are less than two miles away and informal ties and collaboration between the two institutions occurred from the beginning.
 This helped start an incorrect impression that it was part of the university, one that has never been completely eradicated.

 On June 4, 1930, the Bambergers wrote as follows to the institute's trustees:

 Bamberger's policy did not prevent racial discrimination by Princeton.
 When African-American mathematician William S. Claytor applied to the IAS in 1937, Princeton University said they "would not permit any colored person to go to the Institute for Advanced Study."
-It was not until 1939, when the institute had moved into its own building, that Veblen was able to offer Claytor a position; but this time Claytor turned it down on principle.
+In 1939, when the institute had moved into its own building, Veblen was able to offer Claytor a position; but Claytor turned it down on principle.
+The first African-American mathematician to visit the IAS was David Blackwell in 1941, with another visiting the next year.
+Six Chinese physicists visited the IAS by 1949.

+Women joined the IAS since its opening in 1933, and faced discrimination as they tried to pursue scientific careers.
+Emmy Noether and Anna Stafford Henriques were two of the earliest women to study at the IAS.
+The first and only woman professor at the IAS from 1936 until 1972 was Hetty Goldman, in the School of Humanistic Studies.
+In 1945, Cheng-Shu Wang Chang became the first non-white woman to visit the IAS.